 Description The project is to develop a permanent 3.0-acre maintenance station at a location acceptable to Caltrans in South Orange County.
 The Station will be designed to house two maintenance crews, offices, equipment, shop and storage for a total building area of 8,480 sq. ft.
-Gas, sewer, water, telephone and electrical services shall be provided.
+Gas, sewer, water, telephone and electrical utility lines will be constructed to the building for service.

-Purpose and Need Construction and opening of the three Corridors increased the need for Caltrans maintenance facilities and the Cooperative Agreements with Caltrans for each of the Corridors defines the agency's responsibilities for providing these facilities.
-The maintenance station represents the commitment for providing such a station related to the San Joaquin Corridor as specified in District Cooperative Agreement No. 12-079 (as amended).
+Purpose and Need Construction and opening of the three Corridors increased the need for Caltrans maintenance facilities and the Cooperative Agreements with Caltrans for each of the Corridors define the Agency's responsibilities for providing these facilities.
+The maintenance station represents the commitment for providing such a station related to the San Joaquin Hills (SJH) Corridor (SR-73) as specified in District Cooperative Agreement No. 12-079 (as amended).

 Project Status The project has not been advanced beyond that which has been defined in Exhibit A to Amendment 7 of Cooperative Agreement No. 12-079.
 Conceptual layouts have been discussed with Caltrans representatives to better define the requirements.
-The mutual agreement is to complete the station for Caltrans use and occupancy by December 31, 2015, however negotiations are underway to extend that date.
+The original mutual agreement had been to complete the station for Caltrans use and occupancy by December 31, 2015; however, negotiations are currently underway to determine a new date for completion.

-Environmental The agency will prepare the environmental documents for construction of the station including impacts on the site surroundings and an Initial Site Assessment.
+Environmental The Agency will prepare the environmental documents for construction of the station including impacts on the site surroundings and an Initial Site Assessment.

-Construction Impacts The maintenance site is currently planned for an undefined site in south Orange County.
+Construction Impacts The maintenance site is currently planned for an undefined site in South Orange County.
 Impacts should be minimal.